Big Three (San Antonio Spurs): "Big Three"

-2002–03 season
+2002–03 season: 2nd Championship

 The signing of Manu Ginobili during the 2002–03 season started the moniker of the "Big Three".
 During their first season together the trio averaged a combined 47 points with Tim Duncan leading the way averaging 23.3 points, along with Tony Parker's 15.5 points and Manu Ginobili's 7.7 points.
 As the trio continued, so did their contributions to the team.
 Parker jumped from nine points a game to averaging 15.5 while playing in all 82 games (the first of three seasons where he would play eighty games).
 Before the season, David Robinson announced he was planning to retire at the end of the season, signifying a transition from the "Twin Towers", a nickname given to the duo of Duncan and Robinson.
 Together, alongside role players like Bruce Bowen and Steve Kerr, the Spurs won an NBA-best 60–22 record and home-court advantage throughout the entire playoffs.
 In their first series, the Spurs defeated the Phoenix Suns in six games, setting up a second-round match-up with the Los Angeles Lakers.
 Having lost their last two postseason games to the Lakers, the Spurs were looking to avenge their previous losses against the Lakers.
-In Game 6, Duncan posted 37 points and 16 rebounds, as the Spurs won with a 110-82 victory and winning the series.
+In Game 6, Duncan posted 37 points and 16 rebounds, as the Spurs won with a 110–82 victory and winning the series.
 Following the game, Spurs head coach Gregg Popovich said: "I thought in Game 5 and Game 6, he [Duncan] was astounding in his focus.
 He pulled everyone along these last two games."
 After moving past the Lakers, the Spurs defeated the Dallas Mavericks in a six-game series in the Western Conference Finals to advance to the 2003 NBA Finals.
 The finals featured several performances from Duncan, who averaged 28 points and sixteen rebounds and was named Finals MVP.
 In Game 6, Duncan recorded a triple-double, as the Spurs were able to close out the series and secure their second title in four years.
 Following the NBA Finals victory, Duncan said: "We were all confident that something would happen, that we would turn the game to our favor, and it did."
 Duncan also expressed sadness over the impending retirement of his friend and teammate David Robinson.